jmmut/code-map/README.md

 With this metric, each leaf node is a file, and the size of the node is the size of the file.
 Directories are non-leaf nodes and their metric is the sum of bytes of all their children.

+All files are considered, including files ignored by git and files with unknown extensions.

 ### Lines per file

 `code-map --metric lines-per-file` or `code-map -m l`

 With this metric, each leaf node is a file, and the size of the node is the number of lines in the file.
 Directories are non-leaf nodes and their metric is the sum of lines of all their children.

+Only files with known extensions for source code are considered.
+Files with unknown extensions are ignored.
+Files ignored by git are also considered.

 ### Churn per file